yaramohamadi/Machine_Learning_intro/README.md

 After finishing this course, you will grasp the basic concepts in machine learning and be able to use machine learning techniques on any data with Scikit-Learn, the most commonly used library for machine learning in python.

 ## Note
-The notebook cells are missaligned diagonally when rendered on GitHub.
+The notebook cells are oddly aligned horizontally when rendered on GitHub.
 I have not found the solution to this problem unfortunately.
 However, they are correctly aligned when rendered on Jupyter, so I recommend downloading them first.

 <hr>